-This savory and sweet Catalina-inspired dressing is a versatile dressing that can be used with pasta salads, couscous, rice or green salad.
+This savory and sweet Catalina-inspired dressing is a versatile dressing that can be used with pasta salads like Shrimp and Egg Salad or to add to couscous dishes such as Mediterranean Couscous Salad with Roasted Eggplant, or any other rice or green salad dishes.

 If you aren’t familiar with Peppadew®, they are amazing little, crispy Piquante Peppers that have a fantastic sweet heat.